 Opponents of GMOs claim that:

-- It may lead to the growth of super weeds, meaning weeds that have become resistant to herbicides such as glyphosate, thus making them ‘stubborn’ weeds for farmers to contain.
+- It may lead to the growth of superweeds, meaning weeds that have become resistant to herbicides such as glyphosate, thus making them ‘stubborn’ weeds for farmers to contain.

-- GM seeds come with a lot of issues, such as patent rights etc. This means that farmers cultivating GM crops are not allowed to store the seeds for another growing seasons without the permission of the engineering company.
-In fact, the fruits from GMOs do not have the ability to be reproduce when planted
+- GM seeds come with a lot of issues, such as patent rights etc. This means that farmers cultivating GM crops are not allowed to store the seeds for another growing season without the permission of the engineering company.
+In fact, the fruits from GMOs do not have the ability to reproduce when planted

-Those in favor of GMOs claim that:
+Those in favour of GMOs claim that:

 - GMOs have the ability to withstand powerful herbicides.
-Because most weeds have developed a strong resistance to herbicides, there is the use more powerful herbicides which destroy the weeds and yet, not have any negative on the GM crop.
+Because most weeds have developed a strong resistance to herbicides, there is the use of more powerful herbicides which destroy the weeds and yet, do not have any negative on the GM crop.

 - GMOs are developed to resist drought and extreme temperatures, in some circumstances.
-This means that farmers in areas experiencing water shortage or low rainfall can cultivate GM crops without having to worry about sufficient rainfall.
+This means that farmers in areas experiencing water shortages or low rainfall can cultivate GM crops without having to worry about sufficient rainfall.